-By the 1885-1887 winter season, 348 Commonwealth was the home of Francis Asbury Sawyer and his wife, Emma King (Smith) Sawyer.
+On December 7, 1885, 348 Commonwealth was purchased from George Wheatland, Jr., by Francis Asbury Sawyer and his wife, Emma King (Smith) Sawyer.
 They had married in September of 1884 after which they had lived at the Hotel Copley at 18 Huntington.
-F. A. and Emma Sawyer are shown as the owners of 348 Commonwealth on the 1888 and 1890 Bromley maps.

 Francis Sawyer was a shoe machinery manufacturer, serving as treasurer of the Rubber Step Manufacturing Company.

-Living with the Woodburys were their daughter, Marcia Eola (Woodbury) Parsons, the former wife of Edward P. Parsons, and their three sons: John E. Parsons, who died in October of 1893, Ernst Mey Parsons, who became an architect, and Harold Woodbury Parsons, who became a noted art expert.
+Living with the Woodburys were their daughter, Mrs. Marcia Eola (Woodbury) Parsons, the former wife of Edward P. Parsons, and their three sons: John E. Parsons, who died in October of 1893, Ernst Mey Parsons, who became an architect, and Harold Woodbury Parsons, who became a noted art expert.

 Marcia Woodbury traveled to Europe and Ernst Parsons moved to Brookline.
 Harold Parsons, still a student, may also have moved to Brookline; by 1914 he was living at 345 Marlborough with his uncle, John Woodbury, and his wife, Jennie Russell (Churchill) Woodbury.

 The house was not listed in the 1911 Blue Book.

-By the 1911-1912 winter season, 348 Commonwealth was the home of retired coffee and tea merchant Henry Pickering Smith and his wife, Caroline C. (Pritchard) Smith.
+On February 1, 1911, 348 Commonwealth was purchased from Marcia Parsons by retired coffee and tea merchant Henry Pickering Smith.
+He and his wife, Caroline C. (Pritchard) Smith, made it their home.
 They previously had lived in Brighton.
-He was the assessed owner of 348 Commonwealth from 1911 through 1933 and is shown as the owner on the 1912, 1917, and 1928 Bromley maps.
 They also maintained a home in Rangeley, Maine.